 AEMO also operates the Victorian Declared Wholesale Gas Market and the Victorian gas transmission system; the wholesale gas Short Term Trading Market hubs in Adelaide, Sydney and Brisbane; the Wallumbilla Gas Supply Hub in Queensland; and the Moomba Gas Supply Hub in South Australia.

 As Australia’s independent energy markets and power systems operator, AEMO provides critical planning, forecasting and power systems security advice and services to deliver energy security for all Australians.

-As Managing Director and CEO, Ms Zibelman also serves on the Energy Security Board.
+As CEO and Managing Director of AEMO, Mr Daniel Westerman also serves on the Energy Security Board.